-Do you have a cute, adorable, cuddly puppy who is: Barking… inappropriately

-	(when is it ever appropriate) in his crate, in the car, in the house, in the
+Do you have a cute, adorable, cuddly puppy who is: Barking… inappropriately (when is it ever appropriate) in his crate, in the car, in the house, in the yard?

-	yard?
 Chewing… the furniture, remote controls, shoes, clothes?
-Biting or

-	nipping… hands, feet, arms, legs?
-Having Potty Accidents… in the house, on the

-	rug, on the carpet, in his crate?
+Biting or nipping… hands, feet, arms, legs?
+Having potty accidents… in the house, on the rug, on the carpet, in the crate?

-	Not long ago we brought home our first guide dog puppy in training and after the

-	initial excitement we soon realized this little puppy was not only going to test

-	our patience, but teach us a thing or two about life, love, happiness,

-	discipline, persistence, consistency and probably a dozen other adjectives and
+Not long ago we brought home our first guide dog puppy in training and after the initial excitement we soon realized this little puppy was not only going to test our patience, but teach us a thing or two about life, love, happiness, discipline, persistence, consistency and probably a dozen other adjectives and words!

-	words!

-	My name is Colby and I’ve been raising and training guide and service dog

-	puppies for the past 8 years.
-Follow me and my puppies on our journey from 7

-	week old puppy in training to working guide dog!
+My name is Colby and I’ve been raising and training guide and service dog puppies since October 2006.
+Follow me and my puppies on our journey from 8 week old puppy in training to working guide dog!

 I’ve been volunteering as a puppy raiser for 10+ years now.
-It all started back

-	in 2006.
-Back then I spent a lot of my free time volunteering with non-profit

-	organizations including Habitat for Humanity, Working Wardrobes and Special
+It all started back in 2006.
+Back then I spent a lot of my free time volunteering with non-profit organizations including Habitat for Humanity, Working Wardrobes and Special Olympics.

-	Olympics.

 I truly enjoyed helping people in need, but I also had a love for dogs and wanted to spend my time helping both dogs and people.
 This revelation coincided with America’s Family Pet Expo and while visiting the Pet Expo in 2006 I inquired about the many different volunteer opportunities with rescues, shelters and of course puppy raising programs.